 Change is Possible

-To be sure that employees are aware of policy, include a page in the employee handbook that can be signed by the employee.
+To be sure that employees are aware of the policy, include a page in the employee handbook that can be signed by the employee.
 Once signed, a copy of the signature and agreement of receipt should be copied and saved.
-The acknowledgement statement should include that the employee has read and understands the policies provided in the employee handbook.
+The acknowledgment statement should include that the employee has read and understands the policies provided in the employee handbook.

 Other Policies to Include in Your Employee Handbook

 Your employee handbook should reflect the personality of your business community.
 This means that your employee handbook should be unique to your office culture.
 When preparing an employee handbook, take time to consider what is most important to your company.
 Design the employee handbook around what is important to your business.

 This is also the time to decide what tone you want to use in your employee handbook.
 Most employee handbooks are formal documents that take an academic or boring tone.
 This is an important document and a formal tone is not bad, as long as it fits the culture of your office.

 The tone for a law firm's employee handbook is going to be very different from the tone of the employee handbook at a tech start-up.

 Tone can also be set by the language that is used.
 Many handbooks focus on what employees shouldn't and can't do.
 Consider including sections that use positive language, what employees should and can do.